-Future development within the Livestock 101 C-3 would be required to comply with the above General Plan and County Code noise reduction measures.
+Future development within the C-3 District nodes would be required to comply with the above General Plan and County Code noise reduction measures.
 The development capacity for the C-3 District is limited to 235,750 square feet per node for a total of 943,000 square feet for four nodes.
 Because General Plan EIR Table 3-7 identified up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development at maximum buildout of all four nodes.
 Additionally, the uses allowed by the C-3 District are consistent with those allowed within the Commercial Regional land use designations and those analyzed in the General Plan EIR and would not generate unique sources or noise levels beyond those identified in the General Plan EIR.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
 Additional site/development specific analysis is not practical until a specific development project is proposed because the precise location, amount of construction at any given time, and proposed uses are not yet known, and these factors will determine the construction and operational noise generated.

 b.
 The General Plan could facilitate the construction of sensitive land uses within portions of the County where known vibration sources exist or are currently planned, primarily along the existing active railroad corridors or where ground-borne noise levels exceed County noise standards.
-The General Plan EIR did not identify significant impacts related to excessive ground-borne vibration or noise levels that would not be reduced to less-than-significant levels through compliance with General Plan policies (General Plan EIR, p.
+The General Plan EIR did not identify significant impacts related to excessive ground-borne vibration or noise levels that would not be reduced to less-than-significant levels through compliance with General Plan policies (General Plan EIR p.
 15-26).

-The Livestock 101 C-3 node does not create new uses or intensify uses that will expose people to ground-borne vibration or noise levels.
-Future development within the project site will be required to comply with all noise regulations and General Plan policies intended to prevent or reduce ground-borne vibration.
+The C-3 District does not allow for unique uses or intensify uses that will expose people to ground-borne vibration or noise levels.
+Future development within the C-3 District nodes will be required to comply with all noise regulations and General Plan policies intended to prevent or reduce ground-borne vibration.
 General Plan Policy HS-8.6 requires new residential and commercial uses located adjacent to major freeways to follow the Federal Transit Administration (FTA) screening distance criteria (General Plan EIR p.
 15-20).
 Therefore, the County will require any development proposal to undergo project-level review.
-Project level review at this time is impractical because no specific development project is proposed and the precise location of buildings will determine the risk for excessive ground-borne vibration or noise due to proximity to the freeway.
+Project level review at this time is impractical because no specific development project is proposed and the precise location of buildings will determine the risk for excessive ground-borne vibration or noise.
 Per Section 25.16.066 (D) of the C-3 District code, future development would be required to be set back at least 35 feet from the street and 150 feet from U.S. Highway 101 travel lanes, which would largely eliminate potential noise impacts.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts related to excessive ground-borne vibration or noise levels than those identified and addressed in the General Plan EIR.
+The C-3 District would not result in any new or substantially more severe impacts related to excessive ground-borne vibration or noise levels than those identified and addressed in the General Plan EIR.